Neomediatech/rspamd/README.md

 ## Usage
 You can run this container with this command:
-`docker run -d --name rspamd-alpine neomediatech/rspamd-ubuntu`
+`docker run -d --name rspamd-ubuntu neomediatech/rspamd-ubuntu`

 Logs are written inside the container, in /var/log/rspamd/, and on stdout.
 You can see realtime logs running this command:
 `docker logs -f rspamd-ubuntu`